 How easy it is to save your black prince succulent depends on how long it has been in the shade.

+I would exercise some caution.
 If the succulent goes from an area of shade to intense full sun the leaves can turn and turn brown from which they often do not recover.

-Moving the plant for a bit longer each day allows the leaves to acclimatize to the new levels of light and avoid sunburn.
+My best method is to move the plant for a bit longer each day allows the leaves to acclimatize to the new levels of light and avoid sunburn.

-If the stems have grown very leggy and the rosettes are drooping then they sometimes do not return back to normal if the stem has been weakened.
+If the stems have grown very leggy and the rosettes are drooping then they sometimes do not return to normal if the stem has been weakened.

 Watch the helpful YouTube video for more on leggy succulents and how to revive them: